Jayesh0706/notes/Docker Interview Questions.md

 So you’d use a DaemonSet whenever you have a piece of infrastructure that should always be present on every node for proper operation or management of the cluster.
 A concrete example: “We need a filebeat log shipper on all nodes to send logs to Elasticsearch” – implement that as a DaemonSet of filebeat pods.
 Without DaemonSet, you’d have to manually run one pod per node or something brittle.

 **Q14.** _What are liveness and readiness probes in Kubernetes?
 Why are they important and how do they work?_
-**A14.** **Liveness and Readiness Probes** are Kubernetes mechanisms to monitor the health of containers in a pod and take action based on that health.
+**A14.** ==**Liveness and Readiness Probes** are Kubernetes mechanisms to monitor the health of containers in a pod and take action based on that health.==

-- **Liveness Probe:** Answers the question “Is my container _still alive_ (healthy) or has it hung/failed in a way that it cannot recover?”
-If a liveness probe fails, Kubernetes will restart the container (kill it, and depending on restart policy, the kubelet will create a new instance).
+- **Liveness Probe:** Answers the question “Is my container _still alive_ (healthy) or has it hung/failed in a way that it cannot recover?”==If a liveness probe fails, Kubernetes will restart the container== #imp(kill it, and depending on restart policy, the kubelet will create a new instance).
 This helps auto-recover from certain application failures (like deadlocks, or if the process is stuck).
 For example, a liveness probe could be an HTTP GET on `/health` endpoint of your app, or an exec of a command like `pgrep someProcess` or even a simple `true/false` check.
 If your app fails this check (say it doesn’t respond or returns an unhealthy status), Kubernetes assumes the container is bad and will kill+restart it.

-- **Readiness Probe:** Answers “Is my container _ready_ to serve requests?”
+- **Readiness Probe:** Answers ==“Is my container _ready_ to serve requests?”
 Readiness probes determine if the Pod should receive traffic.
-If a readiness probe fails, Kubernetes will remove the Pod’s IP from the endpoints of the Service, meaning no traffic is sent to it until it passes again.
-The container is not killed when readiness fails (unlike liveness).
+If a readiness probe fails, Kubernetes will remove the Pod’s IP from the endpoints of the Service, meaning no traffic is sent to it until it passes again.== #imp The container is not killed when readiness fails (unlike liveness).
 This is useful for cases where an application may be alive but not ready to serve (e.g., still initializing, or temporarily overloaded).
 Readiness probe could check that the app can accept traffic – maybe the same endpoint as liveness or a more application-specific check (like can it connect to its DB, or has it loaded necessary data).

 Why they are important:

 - They enable **self-healing**: liveness probes can automatically remedy certain failure modes by restarting the container.
 Without it, a hung process would just sit there forever.

-- They ensure **correct traffic routing**: readiness probes prevent sending requests to pods that aren’t actually ready to handle them.
-For example, during startup, your app might take 30 seconds to load data – readiness stays false, so the Service won’t send traffic yet (important during rolling updates to not send traffic to new pods until they’re ready).
+- They ensure **correct traffic routing**: readiness probes prevent sending requests to pods that aren’t actually ready to handle them. ==For example, during startup, your app might take 30 seconds to load data – readiness stays false, so the Service won’t send traffic yet (important during rolling updates to not send traffic to new pods until they’re ready).==

 - They also can coordinate with deployment rolling updates: A Deployment will wait for new pods to be ready (readiness probe success) before considering an update complete (and depending on strategy, it might not scale down old ones until new are ready).